 Day 2 Homer

-Fly via regional air carrier to Homer, which boasts a stunning location on Kachemak Bay and offers recreation opportunities in the nearby state park of the same name.
+Drive along the scenic Seward and Sterling highways to Homer, stopping at scenic points along the way.
+Homer boasts a stunning location on Kachemak Bay and offers recreation opportunities in the nearby state park of the same name.
 Homer is also famous for the Homer Spit, a 4.5-mile strip of land extending into the water that is lined with restaurants, gift shops, outfitters and fishing charter operators.
 Visitors can camp right on the spit or reserve at room at one of Homer’s many hotels, lodges or B&Bs.
-Explore the bay by day cruise, fishing char-ter or kayak tour, then check out the Spit's many sights before you turn in for the night.
+Check out the Spit’s many sights before you turn in for the night.

 Day 3 Kodiak

-Wildlife note: You'll see the most bears when the salmon are running.
-Usually that's July to September, although the timing can vary a bit each year.
-Give bears a healthy amount of respect and distance—remember, they are wild, unpredictable animals—and make sure you're familiar with bear safety precautions
+You’ll see the most bears when the salmon are running.
+Usually that’s July to September, although the timing can vary a bit each year.
+Give bears a healthy amount of respect and distance—remember, they are wild, unpredictable animals—and make sure you’re familiar with bear safety precautions before traveling in Alaska’s bear country.